Pharmaceutical Approach

 Sustained Amplification Of Brain Endogenous Serotonin By EVX-101

-Dosing with native 5-HTP is associated with poor tolerability alternating with loss of pharmacological effect.
-These shortcomings, along with poor absorption, makes native 5-HTP a poor drug.
-The EVX pharmaceutical hypothesis posits that if the 5-HTP plasma spikes and valleys are eliminated or minimized, and 5-HTP's absorption enhanced, the ability of 5-HTP to amplify brain serotonin synthesis will be transformatively improved.
-Research by Evecxia’s founders Drs.
-Jacobsen and Caron confirmed this hypothesis in translational pre-clinical models.
+Oral dosing with native 5-HTP is associated with limited absorption, intermittent exposure, and suboptimal tolerability.
+These shortcomings make native 5-HTP a poor drug.
+Evexcia’s pharmaceutical hypothesis posits that if 5-HTP plasma spikes and valleys are minimized, and 5-HTP's absorption enhanced, the ability of 5-HTP to amplify brain serotonin synthesis will be transformatively improved, enabling the full therapeutic potential to be realized.
+Research at Duke University by Evecxia’s founders Drs.
+Jacobsen and Caron confirmed this hypothesis in translational pre-clinical pharmacokinetic, pharmacodynamic, and toxicology models.

 Mechanism Of Action Of EVX-101 Vs First-Line Antidepressants